 To make Gmail forward incoming messages to another email address automatically:

-- Click the gear in Gmail's top right corner.
+- Click the Settings gear in your Gmail's top right corner.

-- Select Mail settings from the menu that comes up.
+- Select Settings from the menu that comes up.

 - Go to the Forwarding and POP/IMAP tab.